BtoB (band): 2018–2019: This Is Us, Hour Moment, contract renewals and enlistments

 BtoB held their fifth solo concert 2017 BtoB Time – Our Concert in Busan, February 24 at BEXCO.
 On February 27, 2018, BtoB was appointed as ambassadors for Korea Tourism Organization, as a boy group who has high recognition overseas and gained popularity.
 They released a pre-release single, "The Feeling", on June 11, prior to the release of their 11th EP.
-The song is a sentimental summer song composed by Jung Il-lhoon and co-written by Lee Min-hyuk, Peniel, and Jung Il-hoon ahead of the comeback on June 18.
+The song is a sentimental summer song composed by Jung Il-hoon and co-written by Lee Min-hyuk, Peniel, and Jung Il-hoon ahead of the comeback on June 18.
 On June 13, they made their debut on Billboards Social 50 Chart by charting at number 21.
 The group released their eleventh mini album, This Is Us, on June 18.
 On July 10, all seven members renewed their contract with Cube Entertainment.
 BtoB held their sixth solo concert 2018 BtoB Time – This Is Us at Olympic Gymnastics Arena in Seoul for three days from August 10–12, Taiwan at Hsing Chuang Gymnasium on September 8, The Kasablanka, Jakarta on September 21. and CentralPlaza Chaengwattana, Bangkok on October 14.
-In August 2018, Lee Min-hyuk was randomly selected as the second leader, during a VLive broadcast, to fill in for Eunkwang, who was due to begin his mandatory military service later that month.
+In August 2018, Lee Min-hyuk was randomly selected as the second leader, during a VLive broadcast, to fill in for Seo Eun-kwang, who was due to begin his mandatory military service later that month.
 On November 12, the group released a special album titled Hour Moment without the participation of Seo Eun-kwang, with the song "Beautiful Pain" functioning as the lead single.

 On March 21, 2019, BtoB celebrated their seventh anniversary and chose a new leader now that Lee Min-hyuk has gone to the military as well.
-Peniel was selected to be the leader, however, due to their decision beforehand, Yook Sungjae became the third leader.
+Peniel was selected to be the leader, however, due to their decision beforehand, Yook Sung-jae became the third leader.
 On April 5, a digital single "Sorry" was released.
-It was an unreleased song that Eunkwang, Minhyuk and Changsub prepared before their respective enlistments.
-It is a mid-tempo ballad composed by Lee Minhyuk.
+It was an unreleased song that Seo Eun-kwang, Lee Min-hyuk, and Lee Chang-sub prepared before their respective enlistments.
+It is a mid-tempo ballad composed by Lee Min-hyuk.